Condorman: Reception

 The film was heavily panned by critics when it premiered in 1981.
 It has an approval rating of 27% on Rotten Tomatoes, based on 15 reviews, with an average of 4.4/10.
 The Los Angeles Times called it "dull" and "dispiriting."
 On their television show At the Movies, critics Gene Siskel and Roger Ebert both gave the film a negative rating, stating that it had some nice elements but mainly pointing out the low production standards such as visible harness cable used for Condorman's flying sequences and obvious special effects; both critics said that it felt like Disney was once again a few years behind the times of what anyone wanted or expected to see from their genre efforts.
 On the other hand, John Corry of The New York Times wrote a favorable review of the film, calling it "painless and chaste, and it has a lot of beautiful scenery and beautiful clothes.
 There are worse things to watch while you eat popcorn."

 However, despite the film's failures, it has gained a cult following among Disney fans.

 Media

 Home media

-Condorman was first released on home video in the early 1980s, on VHS and Betamax.
-It was re-released on VHS, and made its Region 1 DVD debut on May 18, 1999, when it was released by Anchor Bay Entertainment.
+Condorman was first released on home video in January 1982, on VHS and Betamax.
+It was re-released on VHS and made its Region 1 DVD debut on May 18, 1999, when it was released by Anchor Bay Entertainment.
 A Region 2 version was released on August 21, 2006.
 The film was re-released in Region 1 exclusively for members of the Disney Movie Club on May 1, 2009.